djnexxus/Portfolio/README.md

 # Portfolio
 This is my portfolio of some of my work.
 Snippets of code that was produced in the actual production environment and a breif explanation of its application.

+Project : Hanheld Barcode Scanner
+Issue : Client aquired this scanner and was unable to integrate it into their existing production system due to a combination of software incompatabilities and cost of ownership.
+The issue was resolved using a custom php SAS which was accessed by the scanner through it's default web browser and allowed the system to scan directly to the pre-existing database.

 <img src="php/handheld.jpg" class="center" alt="Barcode Scanner" title="Barcode Scanner">

 ```php